Zafuzi/senior-web-developer-nanodegree/README.md

 ## Projects

-These are the finished source code for each of the five projects done in this course.
+These are the Description and location of the source code for each of the five projects done in this course.

 Project                   | Description                                                                           | Status      | link
 ------------------------- | ------------------------------------------------------------------------------------- | ----------- | --------------------------------